 Document Structure

 This present document is structured as follows: chapter 2 presents the overview and main purpose of this specification.
-Chapter 3 will present the AAL Hardware Acceleration Management specification for the AAL_DOWNLINK_High-PHY and AAL_UPLINK_High-PHY Profiles.
-Chapter 4 presents the Profile Overview for these two profiles, sample capabilities, inputs, and outputs as well as AALI parameters for the channels constituting the profiles.
+Chapter 3 will present the high level AALI configuration and management principles for the AAL_DOWNLINK_High-PHY and AAL_UPLINK_High-PHY Profiles.
+Chapter 4 presents the Profile Overview for these two profiles, sample capabilities, inputs, and outputs as well as AF parameters for the channels constituting the profiles.

 AALI Configuration and Management

-AALIThe AALI configuration and management API’s are the API’s that an application (O-DU) executes to configure and manage the AAL-LPU(s) that have been allocated to the application by the O-Cloud.
+The AALI configuration and management APIs are the APIs that an application (O-DU) executes to configure and manage the AAL-LPU(s) that have been allocated to the application by the O-Cloud.
 The high-level Configuration and Management Principles are presented in [7].

 AAL Profile Specifications